 By Road – The Karnataka State Road Transport Corporation (KSRTC) operates regular buses from Bangalore Bus Station.

 Sringeri Temple Hotels: Where to stay

 The devotees can stay comfortably in any one of the seven Guest Houses constructed by the Sri Sharada Peetham.
 Normal rooms and dormitories are available for use at nominal rates.
-Advance booking is not allowed.
-The rooms can be booked only on first come first serve basis.
+First come, first serve basis is there for the booking of the rooms.
 For booking of rooms, pilgrims need to contact the Information office located near the Temple main entrance.